linq2js/hookex/readme.md

 # hookex

-A state manager for React without reducer, Provider, dispatcher etc.
-Design for large projects which has thousand of components.
+A state manager for React without reducer, Provider, dispatcher etc. Design for large projects.

 1. No Provider needed
 1. No Store needed